aws-samples/serverless-patterns/s3-s3-replication-sam/README.md

 ## How it Works

-Explain how the service interaction works.
+S3 replication in the same region involves copying objects from one S3 bucket to another within the same AWS region.
+When replication is configured, S3 automatically copies objects from the source bucket to the destination bucket, ensuring redundancy and data durability.
+This process helps in scenarios such as data backup, compliance requirements, and minimizing latency for accessing data.

 ## Testing

-Provide steps to trigger the integration and show what should be observed if successful.
+Upload some images to the source bucket, and then check the replication bucket.
+You should be able to see the same data replicated there.

 ## Cleanup

-1. Delete the stack:
+1. Empty buckets
     ```bash
-    aws cloudformation delete-stack --stack-name STACK_NAME
+    aws s3 rm s3://BUCKET_NAME_SOURCE --recursive
+    aws s3 rm s3://BUCKET_NAME_REPLICA --recursive

     ```
-1. Confirm the stack has been deleted:
+2. Confirm the stack has been deleted:
     ```bash
-    aws cloudformation list-stacks --query "StackSummaries[?contains(StackName,'STACK_NAME')].StackStatus"
+    sam delete --stack-name STACK_NAME

     ```

 ----

-Copyright 2023 Amazon.com, Inc. or its affiliates.
+Copyright 2024 Amazon.com, Inc. or its affiliates.
 All Rights Reserved.

 SPDX-License-Identifier: MIT-0